ramonpoca/distox2_cube/README.md

 # Sample mount #

-Here goes an Vytis Vilkas implementation example of mounting device to fix cube on tripod.
+Here goes an implementation example of mounting device to fix cube on tripod.
+Design by Vytis Vilkas.

 * Bottom view